grafana/agent/docs/sources/flow/reference/components/discovery.digitalocean.md

 `proxy_url`         | `string`   | HTTP proxy to proxy requests through.                                  |         | no
 `refresh_interval`  | `duration` | Frequency to refresh list of Droplets.                                 | `"1m"`  | no

-The DigitalOcean API uses bearer tokens for authentication, see more about it in the [DigitalOcean API documentation](https://docs.digitalocean.com/reference/api/api-reference/#section/Authentication).
+The DigitalOcean API uses bearer tokens for authentication.
+Refer to the [DigitalOcean API documentation](https://docs.digitalocean.com/reference/api/api-reference/#section/Authentication) for more information.

 Exactly one of the [`bearer_token`](#arguments) and [`bearer_token_file`](#arguments) arguments must be specified to authenticate against DigitalOcean.